CMCSS will continue offering free meals to children 18 and under in Clarksville-Montgomery County beginning Wednesday, June 1, 2022.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 The following administrative appointments were announced on May 24, 2022.
 Kenwood Middle School Assistant Principal Denika Rucker has been selected as an assistant principal at Kenwood Middle School.
 She currently serves as an assistant principal at H.G.
 Hill Middle School in Nashville.
 Previously, she has served as a Dean of Students, school counselor, and clinical therapist.
 Additionally, she has served as an adjunct faculty member at Volunteer State Community College.
 Rucker is currently pursuing her Ed.D. in Learning Organizations and Strategic Change at Lipscomb University.
 She earned her Ed.S. in Instructional Leadership from Union University and both her M.S. in Guidance and Counseling and B.S. in Psychology from Tennessee State University.
 Hazelwood Elementary School Assistant Principal Barbara Denhart has been selected as an assistant principal at Hazelwood Elementary School.
 She currently serves as an Intervention Coordinator at Barkers Mill Elementary School.
 She began her career in CMCSS in 1996 and has served at Kenwood, Ringgold, and West Creek elementary schools during her tenure as a K-2 teacher, special education and extended resource teacher, Academic Coach, and Multi-Classroom Leader for Special Populations.
 Denhart earned her Educational Leadership and Special Education K-12 endorsements at UT Martin, M.A. in Education from Cumberland University, and B.S. in Education from Murray State University.
 She completed the CMCSS Aspiring Administrator’s Academy, McREL Balanced Leadership training, and the CMCSS Introduction to Leadership Course.
 Rossview Elementary School Assistant Principal Julie Amstutz has been selected as an assistant principal at Rossview Elementary School.
 She currently serves as an RTI/Data Coach at Rossview Middle School.
-Previously, she has served as an assistant principal and academic coach for CMCSS, instructional specialist for the Maryland State Department of Education, school data analyst in New York, and instructional leader and teacher in various capacities during her career in education.
-Amstutz earned her Educational […]
+Previously, she has served as an assistant principal and academic coach for CMCSS, instructional specialist for the […]

 CMCSS will not include the TCAP state standardized test results as part of students’ final grades this school year.